 Here, one can find many wild animals like leopards, deer, elephants, martens, gibbons, tigers and more.
 One can also catch a glimpse of over 300 species of butterflies and over 400 species of birds, including some of the world's rarest ones, such as white-fronted scops owl, giant pitta and great argus.
-Not only is the Kaeng Krachan National Park atop bird-watching and butterfly-sighting destination in Thailand, but it also offers visitors with other enjoyable outdoor activities such as hiking and boating.
+Not only is the Kaeng Krachan National Park atop a bird-watching and butterfly-sighting destination in Thailand, but it also offers visitors other enjoyable outdoor activities such as hiking and boating.

 The Kaeng Krachan National Park does not have any options for accommodation.
 However, there are some campsites one can choose to stay overnight at.
 Other highlights of the park include saltlicks, caves, dams and waterfalls.
-The park is also the origin point for the Phetchaburi and Pran Buri river.
+The park is also the origin point for the Phetchaburi and Pran Buri River.

 Location: The Kaeng Krachan National Park can be found on the border of Myanmar.
 It is located in Phetchaburi and Prachuap Khiri Khan provinces, along with the border of the Tanintharyi Nature Reserve in Burma.